sysfce2/libretro-applewin/macOS.md

 Load up the Xcode project, and build the "Mariani" target for "My Mac".

-"Mariani Pro" contains an additional feature to browse inside a floppy disk image that you've loaded into the emulator.
-This uses code from the [CiderPress](https://github.com/fadden/ciderpress) and [HexFiend](https://github.com/HexFiend/HexFiend) projects, but you should no longer need to run `./configure` manually now.

-"Mariani Pro Universal" is the target used to build a universal (x86 and ARM) app, and it's probably broken.
+"Mariani Pro" is the target used to build a universal (x86 and ARM) app, and it's probably broken.
 Homebrew does not support universal (x86 and ARM) libraries, so you'll have to grab the [Development Library for SDL](https://www.libsdl.org/download-2.0.php) and also download/build [Boost](https://www.boost.org/users/download/) yourself, then stitch the binaries from both x86 and ARM builds together.
 Here's a script that should help:

 ```
 #!/bin/sh